 Although the model feels and looks somewhat wide, the fit that it provides is still very secure.
 One thing I didn’t like, however, is the size of the toe cap – it is very small and doesn’t provide that much protection.
 On the other hand, these shoes are very light (a pair of US size 10.5 weighs only 1.78 lbs) and this can make a lot of difference when it comes to long-distance hikes.

 Due to its wide base, the model’s sole provides excellent support, while the OmniGrip rubber outsole does a decent job of hugging dry rocks and dirt.
 The shoes are also waterproof, although the manufacturer advises against using them in excessively wet conditions.
+Overall though I think that Columbia is a good brand for hiking shoes.

 - A well-cushioned pair of hiking shoes